agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 #### Open-ended Problems and Behavioral Questions

 This time there were more open-ended interviews that dug into some problem the business had (for example "How would you help us filter spam?") or went really deep exploring a project I had worked on previously.
 Although I was asked some of these questions during my previous years of interviewing they felt much more effective in the virtual format, perhaps because the lack of a whiteboard made it so the interviewer and I had to have a conversation instead of me giving a lecture.

-I also was asked [behavioral questions][behave] for the first time.
+This round of interviews was the first time I was asked [behavioral questions][behave].
 They were present in three of the five on-sites, including one company that had 90 minutes of them!

 [behave]: https://en.wikipedia.org/wiki/Job_interview#Behavioral_interview_questions